Today’s Sociology: Partisan Advocacy for ‘Woke’ Causes.

 Dominated by the White Man's Gaze?

 Even a casual scan of sociology department websites reveals that white men are a shrinking minority in the field.
 This is obvious, self-documenting and most evident among junior faculty and graduate students.
 White men typically comprise between 3 and 15 percent of sociology graduate students.
 At Johns Hopkins 1 of 36 students is a white man.
 In 2024 of Columbia’s 7 assistant professors and 17 incoming graduate students, one is a white man.
 (University of North Carolina: 6 of 57; Georgia: 1 of 33; Yale: 4 of 44.
 Pick your department).
-Of the few white men, a good percentage lay claim to another oppressed identity, such as LBGTQ.
+Of the few white men teaching sociology, a good percentage are Marxists or lay claim to another oppressed identity, such as LBGTQ.

 White Men Reject Sociology’s Discrimination and Woke Ideology